karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Service/LightUserDataService/getIdentifierByUrl.md

 ================

-protected [LightUserDataService::getIdentifierByUrl](https://github.com/lingtalfi/Light_UserData/blob/master/doc/api/Ling/Light_UserData/Service/LightUserDataService/getIdentifierByUrl.md)(string $url) : string
+public [LightUserDataService::getIdentifierByUrl](https://github.com/lingtalfi/Light_UserData/blob/master/doc/api/Ling/Light_UserData/Service/LightUserDataService/getIdentifierByUrl.md)(string $url, ?bool $throwEx = true) : string | false

 Returns the identifier from a given url.
+If the identifier isn't recognized, then it either throws an exception or returns false, depending on the value of the throwEx flag.